What is WebRTC Signaling? #

 This gives the answerer a chance to reject unsupported codecs in the Media Descriptions.
 This is how two peers can understand what formats they are willing to exchange.

 Each Media Description in WebRTC will have a direction attribute.
 This allows a WebRTC Agent to declare “I am going to send you this codec, but I am not willing to accept anything back”.
 There are four valid values:

 SDP Values used by WebRTC #

-This list is not extensive, but this is a list of common attributes that you will see in a Session Description from a WebRTC Agent.
+This is a list of some common attributes that you will see in a Session Description from a WebRTC Agent.
 Many of these values control the subsystems that we haven’t discussed yet.

-Bundling is the act of running multiple types of traffic over one connection.
+Bundling is an act of running multiple types of traffic over one connection.
 Some WebRTC implementations use a dedicated connection per media stream.
 Bundling should be preferred.

-This is a hash of the certificate the peer is using for DTLS.
-After the DTLS handshake is completed you compare this to the actual certificate to confirm you are communicating with whom you expect.
+This is a hash of the certificate a peer is using for DTLS.
+After the DTLS handshake is completed, you compare this to the actual certificate to confirm you are communicating with whom you expect.

 This is the user fragment value for the ICE Agent.
 Used for the authentication of ICE Traffic.

 This is the password for the ICE Agent.
 Used for authentication of ICE Traffic.

 This value is used to map a specific codec to an RTP Payload Type.
 Payload types are not static, so for every call the offerer decides the payload types for each codec.